santiago-mooser/mmap-sync-benchmark/README.md

 This repo is focused on benchmarking the performance of the [Cloudflare's `mmap-sync` library](https://github.com/cloudflare/mmap-sync) in the context of high-frequency trading systems.
 The original benchmark provided by cloudflare only focuses on passing a single `bool` value (one byte) to multiple readers, which does not accurately portray how this library would be used in a real-world scenario.
 In this benchmark, I will be using a more realistic scenario where the writer is sending a struct representing a `BestBidAsk` object (192 bytes) to 12 different readers with different polling intervals.

+Skip to the [conclusion](#conclusion) if you are only interested in the results of the benchmark.

 The test included in this benchmark are:

 **Control Experiments:**